Understanding virtual machine snapshots in VMware ESXi and ESX (1015180)

 - Using a Microsoft or 3rd party software iSCSI Initiator in a VMware environment

-- Taking a snapshot with virtual machine memory stuns the virtual machine while the memory is written to disk
+- Taking a snapshot with virtual machine memory renders the virtual machine to an inactive state while the memory is written to disk

 - VMware ESX 4.0, Patch ESX400-201006201-UG: Updates the VMware ESX 4.0 Core and CIM components